 |<-- back to FAQ

 studies, each night from Monday to Thursday.
 This is part of the Music School curriculum, but it cannot be overemphasised that this is a minimum amount.
 Most people who have reached a standard good enough to gain a place here already practise at least that amount anyway.

 students.
-The final decision as to who does any given performance rests with the Director and is dependent on a number of factors, including amount of school missed, suitability for the requirements of the performance, etc. You should again note that the onus is on you to catch up on any school work or work given to them by their tutors.
+The final decision as to who does any given performance rests with the Centre Manager and is dependent on a number of factors, including amount of school missed, suitability for the performance, etc. You should again note that the onus is on you to catch up on any school work or work given to you by your tutors.

 As well as recording a commercial CD every year, there are various ways in which you can make use of our in-house recording facilities, one of the most common being making your own album as an S6 project.

-·Time ManagementPerhaps the most important thing we expect form our students is that they have the ability to manage their own time responsibly, and to inform the NCETM office of any planned absences.
+·Time ManagementPerhaps the most important thing we expect from our students is that they have the ability to manage their own time responsibly, and to inform the NCETM office of any planned absences.
 The timetable system used varies from week to week to take account of tutors’ and students’ other commitments.
 This means that the timetable must be very flexible, and depends heavily on good communication between you and the office.